Peroor: Landmarks

 Some of the notable landmarks of Peroor include the St.Sebastian knanaya Church, the Global Marthasmooni Pilgrim Center, the Peroor Kavu temple, the Chalakkal Temple, and the Arayiram Temple.
 Aarattu, an annual festival that takes place on Thiruvathira, is performed at the Arayiram Temple.
 The ODESA (Organization for Dalit Empowerment and Social Activation) is also located in Peroor.
 The Meenachil River flows through the eastern part of the village.
 The Bhadrakali temple in this village is called Peroorkavu.
 A Seminary exists in Mannamala, a hilltop in Peroor.
 It is believed that the tribal community "Mannan" settled there.
 Later this Mannamala was in custody of the Vellapally family and they donated their 96-acres to the monastery.

 Kandanchirakkavala (Kandanchira junction) is considered the center of Peroor.
 The local banks are Peroor Service Co-op and State Bank of India.

 Etymology

 The name "kandanchira" comes from an incident that happened many years ago.

 There is a part of the vast "Mundakappadam" (mundakan paddy field) in the area and a 'chira' (small, mud/sand check-dam) to prevent the rain water from Mannamala and other nearby sources from potentially destroying the paddy cultivation of the 'mundakappadam.'
 The chira was made of mud from the paddy field.
 One night some members of the upper caste killed a 'pulaya' (which is considered an untouchable caste) named "Kandan" due to a coal rivalry; the man was buried alive in the chira.
 Others found the body a while later, but, because of the culprits social status, none protested.
 Following the incident, the 'chira' which served as the burial site was labeled with the prefix 'kandan,' thus becoming 'Kandanchira.'
+In Malayalam "Kandam" means paddy field, from that Name Kandamchira came.